-Sheri Pickover, PhD, LPC is an Associate Professor and Counselor Educator at the University of Detroit Mercy in Detroit, MI.
-She has trained clinical mental health, addiction and school counselors for 13 years and has published journal articles on social justice, child welfare issues and counselor education, received foundation funding and currently as an Editorial Reviewer for two counseling focused journals.
-She also founded and acts as the Clinical Director of the University of Detroit Mercy Counseling Clinic; a training clinic providing free counseling to primarily court mandated clients.
+Sheri Pickover, PhD, LPC is an Associate Professor and Counselor Educator at Central Michigan University.
+She has trained clinical mental health, addiction and school counselors for 15 years and has published journal articles on social justice, child welfare issues and counselor education, received foundation funding and currently as an Editorial Reviewer for two counseling focused journals.
+She also founded and acted as the Clinical Director of the University of Detroit Mercy Counseling Clinic; a training clinic providing free counseling to primarily court mandated clients.
 She provides regular clinical supervision; and as former president of the Michigan Association for Counselor Educators and Supervisors, she co-developed and implemented a 30 hour Clinical Supervision training.
 For a complete list of articles, presentations and grants, please click here.

 She began her career in mental health providing crisis counseling at a runaway shelter.
 After obtaining her Master’s Degree in Psychological Services, she worked as in-home family therapist, specialized foster care worker/therapist, foster home licensor, foster care supervisor, clinical supervisor, and delinquency supervisor over the course of 15 years.
 She testified in court cases, drafted petitions for termination of parental rights and drove foster care children to their doctor appointments.
 Dr. Pickover lives in Southeastern Michigan and enjoys biking and baking brownies for her students and colleagues.